nicolehaugen79/StickerApp/README.md

 5. If the integration tests pass, a production environment is deployed

 A few additional points to note:
-* If the app has never been installed, the script will perform a clean install
+* If the app has never been installed, the pipeline will perform a clean install
-* If the app has been installed before, the script will perform an upgrade of the app
+* If the app has been installed before, the pipeline perform an upgrade of the app
 * The pipeline can be triggered to run with each change that is pushed to the GitHub repo (optionally, the pipeline may be manually triggered to make the pipeline easier to run)

 #### Prerequisites
-Ensure that these resources have been created (if they haven't already been created):
+Ensure that these resources have been created (if they haven't already):

 * A private Docker registry.
 Follow the Azure Container Registry [getting started guide]( https://docs.microsoft.com/en-us/azure/container-registry/container-registry-get-started-portal)